teddyaroca/X_necrophora_pop_gen/README.md

 # 1. DATASETS

+## RStudio

+This folder contains the RStudio code (markdown) and procedure for analyses of population genomics.
+From loading and filtering vcf files to plotting, and exporting supplementary tables.

-## metadata
+## Metadata

 In this directory, we provide all datasets and metadata per species/strain.

-## raw_data
+## Input

 Contains raw data from analyses, including variant calling format (vcf) and alignment files.

+## Manuscript

+A single file with the latest draft version of the manuscript.

-## analyses
+## Scripts

-Contains scripts used to parse and summarise data, plotting, and exporting supplementary tables.
+Contains scripts used to parse and summarise data from raw sequences (fastq files) to variant calling format files (vcf).

-## output
+## Output

-Contains figures and tables presented in the manuscript submitted to Phytopathology (Dec 2022).
+Contains figures and tables presented in the manuscript submitted to .

 # 2. INSTRUCTIONS